jlibovicky/jlibovicky.github.io/_posts/2019-11-07-MT-Weekly-BPE-dropout.md

 gets split into something similar to what the model had to deal with many times during training.

+It is very simple to experiment with (the [subword-nmt package](https://github.com/rsennrich/subword-nmt) included this option immediately when the paper appeared on arXiv).
+I tried WMT14 English-to-German translation with 16k vocabulary and the dropout rate of 0.1 which they used in the paper and the training did not converge.
+The reason presumably is that even with dropout rate 0.1 which seems rather small, the text gets segmented in very small units.
+In terms of average segment length vocabulary of 32k merges is equivalent to a vocabulary of 2k merges, dropout of 0.1 with a vocabulary of 16k merges splits the similarly as a vocabulary of only 1k merges when even many function words get split.
+However, it was just my first random experiment, so don't take it too seriously.

 __BibTeX Reference__
 ```bibtex